Special Group (India): Responsibilities

 The responsibilities of the Special Group includes clandestine intelligence operations and covert operations, with which the Government of India may not wish to be overtly associated.
 The SG is also responsible for developing tactics and training procedures for other special forces of India.

 Training and equipment

-The Special Group is considered to be the most capably trained special forces unit of India and is considered to be very well equipped.
+The Special Group is considered to be a capably trained counter-terrorism unit of India and is considered to be very well equipped.
 The SG is reportedly provided with the newest equipment and it uses the transport aircraft of the Aviation Research Centre.